 Ahju (Ahi)

-Stove or oven.
+Stove, oven, kiln.
 For those interested in trivia: one of the two >3‑letter street names whose letters are in alphabetical order (see Hiiu).
 Started life simply enough in German as Töpfergasse (1882), potter’s street, apparently after a local craftsman (called Floss), then Estonia stepped in with only four of its six main possible spelling permutations – Pottisseppa, Pottiseppa, Pottisepa and Potissepa (all 1885) missing out not only the most sensible, Potisepa, but also the most accurate, Pottsepa, and why compound words involving sepp (smith) do not usually involve a genitive in the first place I don’t know (see Kullassepa, Rätsepa & Sepa*) – then the Russians either translating it nearly correctly as Гончарный пер.
-(1892, pottery lane, пер. = abbreviation of переу́лок) or incorrectly as Печная ул., Oven street (1884).
-Either way, given the humungous alternative of An der alten Wasserleitung (1881), from the water channel prolonging that of Veerenni, a four-letter word was probably in order, and an anagram of Jahu it became.
+(1892, pottery lane, пер. = abbreviation of переу́лок) or incorrectly as Печная ул., Kiln (prob.) street (1884).
+Either way, given the humungous alternative of An der alten Wasserleitung (1881) or am Stadt-Wassercanal (1882) from the water supply prolonging that of Veerenni, a four-letter word was probably in order, and an anagram of Jahu it became.